ojasskapre/ojasskapre/README.md

 I'm a Software Engineer with a passion for building scalable and robust web applications.
 I recently graduated with a Master's degree in Software Engineering from Carnegie Mellon University and have experience working with a wide range of technologies including React.js, Node.js, Python, AWS, Azure, Kubernetes, Docker and more.

-## 🔭 What I'm currently working on

-- Working on Emergency Connect project, a mobile communication platform for citizens and emergency responders
-- Participating in the Azure Developer Challenge to enhance my skills in Azure cloud technologies
-- Exploring RAG projects using Large Language Models (LLMs) and Langchain
-- Contributing to open-source projects and exploring new technologies

-## 🌱 What I'm currently learning

-- RAG using LLMs and Langchain
-- Terraform for infrastructure as code

 ## 🔧 Technologies & Tools

 #### 💻 Programming Languages